Filed Date: Aug. 7, 2025

 Clearinghouse coding complete

-On August 7, 2025, SUWA filed this lawsuit in the U.S. District Court for the District of Utah against the U.S. Department of the Interior, the Acting Assistant Secretary for Land and Minerals Management, and the Bureau of Land Management (BLM), along with its West Desert District Manager.
+On August 7, 2025, SUWA filed this lawsuit in the U.S. District Court for the District of Utah against the U.S. Department of the Interior, the Acting Assistant Secretary for Land and Minerals Management, the BLM and its West Desert District Manager.
 The plaintiffs alleged violations of the National Environmental Policy Act (NEPA) and the Administrative Procedure Act.
 Represented by private counsel, SUWA sought declaratory and injunctive relief to set aside the approvals and halt the project.
-The case is assigned to Judge David Barlow.
+The case was assigned to Judge David Barlow.

-The plaintiffs argued that BLM’s 2019 Record of Decision (ROD) and Environmental Impact Statement (EIS) failed to take the required “hard look” at the project’s impacts on groundwater, dark night skies, migratory birds, air quality, the area’s “wild and remote nature,” and its “scenic vistas.”
-They alleged that BLM had not evaluated cumulative groundwater impacts from the related Pine Valley Project, which would draw from the same regional aquifer, and had failed to assess effects on dark night skies despite the site’s location in the Great Basin National Heritage Area, known for the largest contiguous region of dark skies in the United States.
-They further claimed BLM had not adequately considered the project’s cumulative impacts on regional air quality.
+In their complaint, plaintiffs argued that BLM’s 2019 Record of Decision (ROD) and Environmental Impact Statement (EIS) failed to take the required “hard look” at the SPP Project's impacts on groundwater, dark night skies, migratory birds, air quality, the area’s “wild and remote nature,” and its “scenic vistas, and had not assessed cumulative groundwater impacts from the related Pine Valley Project, which draws from the same aquifer.
+They also alleged that BLM failed to analyze effects on dark night skies in the Great Basin National Heritage Area and inadequately considered the project’s cumulative impacts on regional air quality.
+The plaintiffs also contended that BLM improperly relied on a Determination of NEPA Adequacy to approve the modified 2025 mining plan – which extended the project’s lifespan and increased its production capacity – without conducting a new environmental review, as allegedly required.
+Additionally, plaintiffs asserted that BLM ignored new scientific evidence submitted by SUWA, including a hydrogeologist’s report that identified flaws in the 2019 EIS groundwater analysis.
+Plaintiffs further argued that BLM’s reliance on the original, legally deficient EIS rendered the agency’s decision-making process arbitrary and capricious, in violation of the Administrative Procedure Act.

 This case is ongoing.